A Note on Jing and Li's Type B Quasisymetric Schur Functions: Preliminaries

 \begin{rmk} For a peak composition tableau $T$ of shape $\alpha$, we have $|\wgt(T)|=|\alpha|$.
 Furthermore, $\wgt(T)$ is less than or equal to $\alpha$ with the lexicographical order. \end{rmk}

-To facilitate our proofs, we will replace the original definition of quasisymmetric Schur P functions with the defining proposition $4.16$ from \cite{MR3366479}.
+To facilitate our proofs, we will replace the original definition of quasisymmetric Schur $P$-functions with the defining Proposition $4.16$ from \cite{MR3366479}.

-\begin{defn}[\cite{MR3366479}] For a peak composition $\alpha$, the corresponding quasisymmetric Schur $P$ and $Q$-functions are defined as follows: Here $p(T)=\sum_{i\leq \ell(\alpha)}p_i(T)$ where $p_i(T)$ is the number of distinct integers in row $i$ minus $1$ and $m(T)$ denotes the number of boxes in the first column whose bottom and right adjacent boxes have the same number. \end{defn}
+\begin{defn}[\cite{MR3366479}] For a peak composition $\alpha$, the corresponding quasisymmetric Schur $P$- and $Q$-functions are defined as follows: Here $p(T)=\sum_{i\leq \ell(\alpha)}p_i(T)$ where $p_i(T)+1$ is the number of distinct integers in row $i$ and $m(T)$ denotes the number of boxes in the first column whose bottom and right adjacent boxes have the same number, as illustrated below: \ytableausetup{boxsize=.42cm}